 Let me know how you get on with managing your energy.

-Sign up to #WalkWednesday – a weekly invitation to wander, be present and ponder.
+Sign up to #WalkWednesday – a weekly question to ponder as you wander.

 Too often we treat overworking and feeling stressed as something normal and acceptable.
 Let’s try working in ways that are productive yet also good for ourselves and those around us.
-If you or your team want to feel less stressed, more confident and ready to embrace change, these Coaching Conversations and Resilience Walks are for you.
+Find out more about Recharging Walks for your team or community and Resilience Coaching.